matt-needle/qgis-rotate_marker_symbol/README.md

 - Left-click again to modify its rotation -- Or -- Right-click to cancel

 ### How it works
-- A field named `__rotation__` is added to the original point layer.
+- A field named `_rotation_` is added to the original point layer.
 This field is updated with the rotation angle
-- The clicked feature is copied to a private temporary layer to create the semi-transparent preview symbol
+- The clicked feature's symbol is cloned and rendered on the the map canvas as a [QgsMapCanvasItem]((https://qgis.org/pyqgis/master/gui/QgsMapCanvasItem.html) to create the semi-transparent preview symbol
+- A guide line appears between the symbol and the mouse cursor to assist in precise rotation towards another feature or location on the map canvas
-- The preview layer is removed from the project when the tool is deactivated
+- The preview and guide line are removed from the project when the tool is deactivated

-### Known issues
-- If the QGIS application is closed while the symbol preview is visible, the (empty) temporary preview layer will persist in the project

 ### [Report a bug](https://github.com/matt-needle/qgis-rotate_marker_symbol/issues)